da5nsy/ReproducibleResearch/episodes/step7PublishPIDReuse.md

  - ORCID

-This video from [Research Data Netherlands](https://www.youtube.com/watch?v=PgqtiY7oZ6k) explains Persistant identifiers and data citation.
+This video from [Research Data Netherlands](https://www.youtube.com/watch?v=PgqtiY7oZ6k) explains persistent identifiers and data citation.

 Let's go into these in more detail.